streetpea/chiaki-ng/docs/setup/configuration.md

         Stream output can be up to 1080p.
 Here are the settings that are currently working well for me.
 This results in a native-like experience for most games on my network/setup.

         ![1080p Settings](images/1080P_Settings.png)

+        !!!
+Tip "Enabling Experimental PlayStation 5 Features"

+            If you want to enable haptics for Steam Deck and DualSense (must be attached via USB) and adaptive triggers for DualSense (USB or bluetooth), check the box that the red arrow is pointing to in the image above.
+This is opt-in now since these features are currently experimental.
+Additionally, for the DualSense controller to work with these features in game mode, please disable Steam Input for the DualSense controller following the "Turning off Steam Input" tab in [this section](controlling.md#enabling-chiaki4deck-to-work-with-dualsense-dualshock-4){target="_blank" rel="noopener"}.

         ???+ Question "Why 1080p if the Steam Deck is only 800p?"